Last modified on April 1st, 2024

 Of course, treating ADHD isn’t something you should try on your own or only with an herbal remedy or vitamin.
 It can be complex, and you should speak to a medical professional before trying any natural remedies.

 Suppose you or your child take a stimulant medication currently.
 In that case, you should be especially careful about natural remedies or even supplementing with vitamins because there could be interactions with the treatment plan.
-This isn’t medical advice; you should always speak to a medical professional before trying an herbal remedy or vitamin supplement.
+This isn’t medical advice; always speak to a medical professional before trying an herbal remedy or vitamin supplement.

-To recap, some of the most important natural supplements and vitamins for ADHD include omega-3 fatty acids from fish oil, B vitamins, iron supplements, zinc, and magnesium supplement.
+To recap, some of the most important natural supplements and vitamins for ADHD include omega-3 fatty acids from fish oil, B vitamins, iron supplements, zinc, and magnesium supplements.
 Others that may be helpful include vitamin D and probiotics.

 If your child has ADHD, you might want to have them tested for food allergies and explore other natural treatment options, like cutting out eating foods high in sugar or highly processed.
 You might consider a gluten-free diet too, which looks promising in currently available research.
-When you combine natural supplements with lifestyle changes, you’re likely to see the best outcomes.